Discover what types of vegetables and other foods are safe to feed your rabbits and other small pets.

 - TREATS – Small amounts of no sugar added dried fruits, small amounts of toast, small amounts of yogurt (soya rather than dairy), low sugar baby food

-Ferrets (obligate carnivores)
+What can Ferrets eat? (obligate carnivores)

-- SOMETIMES – small amounts of liver or fish
+- SOMETIMES – small amounts of liver or fish.

-- TREATS – kitten/cat of ferret treats
+- TREATS – kitten/cat of ferret treats, ferret oil (can be fish oil or similar).

 - NEVER – legumes, seeds, beans, whole peas, sugary fruits, banana, chocolate, meat/dairy products, avocado, chocolate.
+Discover more on what to feed your chinchillas.

 - SOMETIMES – Peas, carrots, sweet potato, cucumber, corn, cherry tomato, green beans, dandelion leaves, culinary herbs, carrot tops, cauliflower, celery, Brussels sprouts.

 - NEVER – raisins, sugary fruits, yogurt treats, apple seeds, avocado, chocolate.
+Discover more on what to feed your degu.

-- ALWAYS – a portion of mouse food, green leafy vegetables (broccoli, kale) crunchy fruits (apples without seeds, pears), peas, cooked grains
+- ALWAYS – a portion of mouse food, green leafy vegetables (broccoli, kale) crunchy fruits (apples without seeds, pears), peas, cooked grains.

-- SOMETIMES – Live insect food, cooked pasta, cooked meats, yogurt (soya rather than dairy)
+- SOMETIMES – Live insect food, cooked pasta, cooked meats, yogurt (soya rather than dairy).

 - NEVER – chocolate, peanuts, citrus fruits, onions, raw meats, apple seeds, avocado.
+Discover more on what to feed your mice.